Chart Color Schemes

 Underdale was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Underdale has a high level of cultural diversity, with 33.6% of its population born overseas and 35.5% speaking a language other than English at home.
 Christianity is the predominant religion in Underdale, making up 49.6% of its population.
-However, the most notable overrepresentation is seen in the 'Other' category, which comprises 3.9% of the population compared to 3.1% across Greater Adelaide.
+However, there is an overrepresentation of people belonging to 'Other' religions, which comprises 3.9% of the population compared to the regional average of 1.8%.

 Frequently Asked Questions - Diversity